Reduction of Private Practice

 Jan 3rd, 2011

-One of the major down sides to The Patient Protection and Affordable Care Act is the thousands of medical physicians who are very disappointed of the outcome.
-There are many medical physicians who are currently considering aborting their private health care practice because of the new rules, laws, and regulations that are about to open up upon them.
+One of the major downsides to The Patient Protection and Affordable Care Act is the thousands of medical physicians who are very disappointed with the outcome.
+Many medical physicians are currently considering aborting their private healthcare practice because of the new rules, laws, and regulations that are about to open up for them.

 This will have a very big impact on the medical health care physician and those patients that are not involved with the Medicare health insurance and the Medicaid health insurance system.
 What this will do is cause the medical health care physicians to raise their office visit rates even higher than they are at this current time.